View from halfway up the slab area face

 At the bottom of the descent gully, turn left.
 The routes on the Slab Area wall begin here.
 Alternatively, rap in from the anchors for All I Wanted Was a Pepsi (you'll see these on the bald as you're coming down the descent trail before getting to the gully).

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Slab Area:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Slab Area:

 Frictionary 5.9 5c 17 VI 17 HVS 5a Trad, Sport, 1 pitch, 80'